sxxxhjjj/666/README.md

             MobCacheDirty = true
         end
     end

-    if #alive == 0 and folder and #folder:GetChildren() > 0 and not forceRefresh then
-        CombatDebug("MobCacheFallback", "Cache empty while Living has children, rebuilding once.", 3) RebuildMobCache()
+    -- Fallback: if the cache is empty but Living has children, rebuild once immediately. if #alive == 0 and folder and #folder:GetChildren() > 0 and not forceRefresh then CombatDebug("MobCacheFallback", "Cache empty while Living has children, rebuilding once.", 3) RebuildMobCache()